s-kawara/powerapps-docs.ja-jp/powerapps-docs/developer/model-driven-apps/clientapi/reference/Xrm-WebApi/execute.md

 /**
  * Request to execute WhoAmI function
  */
-Sdk.WhoAmIRequest = function () {
+Sdk.WhoAmIRequest = function () { };
-    this.getMetadata = function () {
+Sdk.WhoAmIRequest.prototype.getMetadata = function () {
     return {
         boundParameter: null,
         parameterTypes: {},
         operationType: 1, // This is a function.
 Use '0' for actions and '2' for CRUD
         operationName: "WhoAmI",
-        };
     };
 };